PurnamaRidzkyN/LogTrack/README.md

 * creates the SQLite schema
 * inserts sample users, 15 manufacturing assets, and 15 incident categories
 * generates **90 days (3 months)** of incident data (**2–6 incidents per day**) with weighted SEV-1 to SEV-5 distribution.
+* this script does not automatically create directories; it only creates the SQLite database file if the target folder already exists

 ```